 Often we design our systems to work in perfect conditions, and life is anything but perfect conditions.

-One of the key problems leaders face is this, the steady stream of emails, texts, phone calls, knocks on the door and interruptions.
+One of the key problems leaders face is the steady stream of emails, texts, phone calls, knocks on the door, and other “small” interruptions.

 Here’s what’s contained in every single one of those incoming communications: someone else’s priorities.

 Tell me if this isn’t true: No one ever asks you to accomplish your priorities.
 They only ask you to accomplish theirs.